 add(3, 5);

-In the case of Python, we see that it is very similar to the previous ones.
-Python is a dynamically typed language, so again it is not necessary to indicate the types of the parameters.
+In the case of Python, we see it’s very similar to the previous ones.
+Python is a dynamically typed language, so again it’s not necessary to indicate the parameter types.

 # Function definition